 |Melbourne (Heidelberg) Campus

-The course is provided through Face to Face or Online mode of delivery.
+The course is provided through Blended mode of delivery.
 It will be delivered over 875 hours including theory, self-paced structured e-learning, simulation training (120 hours) and 120 hours of work-based training/ professional experience placement (PEP).

 Besides the above structured learning, students are advised that they will be required to do unstructured learning as assigned.